Go to author page

 Solo travelers' challenges differ from those of bigger groups.
 As such, the technological setup of travel companies must be designed with these differences in mind.
 Let's check out some key solutions to enhance solo experiences.

-This solution acts as a centralized database containing detailed room listings from all of your contracted hotel partners worldwide.
+Hotel reservation software for solo travel acts as a centralized database containing detailed room listings from all of your contracted hotel partners worldwide.
 The system makes it easy to find the perfect accommodation for your independent guests.
 With a few clicks, you can see all the single rooms for one person across your entire hotel lineup.

 The reservation system can also store any special discounts or package rates you've negotiated with hotels specifically for solo travelers.
 This way, single supplement costs and other surprises won't catch your solos off guard.